Pelé, transcendent soccer superstar and Brazilian ‘national treasure,’ dies at 82

 The boy who’d become king was born Edson Arantes do Nascimento on Oct.
 23, 1940, in Tres Coracoes, a modest municipality in southeastern Brazil.
 He was raised 300 miles to the west in Bauru by his parents, Celeste Arantes and João Ramos do Nascimento, a housewife and a professional soccer player.
 Dad taught little Edson the sport.

 They initially called him “Dico.”
 The nickname that stuck, “Pelé,” was a schoolboy creation.
 Edson’s classmates derived it from his mispronunciation of “Bilé,” a pro goalkeeper.
 Edson initially hated the name.
 “On one occasion, I punched a classmate because of it,” he’d later recall.
-But he eventually came around.
+He eventually came around.

 He honed his skills, meanwhile, on dusty pitches surrounded by neighborhood companions.
 When they didn’t have a ball to kick about, they made one, perhaps by stuffing a sock with newspaper and tying it tight with a string, or perhaps by converting a grapefruit.